allcre/Chill-Guy-AI/README.md

-# name here!
+# Chill Guy AI

 ## Description

-Chill Guy is a Chrome extension coupled with an on-chain experience that brings the iconic "chill guy" meme to life as your personal hype-capybara.
+Chill Guy AI is a Chrome extension coupled with an on-chain experience that brings the iconic "chill guy" meme to life as your personal hype-capybara.
 Designed to help students stay focused and motivated, this AI-powered assistant provides timely, humorous, and encouraging feedback as you browse the internet while doing schoolwork.
 With its unique blend of genuine productivity insights and on-chain motivation, Chill Guy keeps you on track without ruining the vibe.

 ## Features

-- **AI-Powered Dialogue**: Chill Guy analyzes your browsing habits in real-time and offers witty, context-aware comments to keep you motivated.
+- **AI-Powered Dialogue**: Chill Guy AI analyzes your browsing habits in real-time and offers witty, context-aware comments to keep you motivated.
 - **Gain Aura**: Earn aura points for consistent productivity, visualized through an immersive "aura" experience.
 - **On-Chain Rewards**: Leverage Starknet blockchain technology to issue and store aura points as digital assets.
-- **Audio Feedback**: Hear Chill Guy's advice with text-to-speech functionality, bringing the capybara to life.
+- **Audio Feedback**: Hear Chill Guy AI's advice with text-to-speech functionality, bringing the capybara to life.

 ## Inspiration